 Analysis of Cat Interaction with Cat Trees

 Studying cat interaction with cat trees reveals significant benefits for feline well-being.
 Cats naturally enjoy climbing, scratching, and perching, behaviors that cat trees facilitate.
+To understand why natural materials are ideal for these activities, visit our guide on safe climbing and choosing natural materials.
 Research and observations indicate that cat trees provide essential exercise, mental stimulation, and a sense of territory, reducing stress and promoting overall health.
 Properly designed and placed cat trees enhance cats' physical fitness, emotional satisfaction, and behavioral management, making them a valuable addition to any cat-friendly environment.

 Findings from Studies Observing Cat Behavior with Cat Trees